nicklockwood/iRate/README.md

     - (void)promptForRating;

-This method will immediately trigger the rating prompt without checking that the  app store is available, and without calling the iRateShouldShouldPromptForRating delegate method.
+This method will immediately trigger the rating prompt without checking that the  app store is available, and without calling the iRateShouldPromptForRating delegate method.
 Note that this method depends on the `appStoreID` and `applicationGenre` properties, which are only retrieved after polling the iTunes server, so if you intend to call this method directly, you will need to set these properties yourself beforehand, or use the `promptIfNetworkAvailable` method instead.

     - (void)promptIfNetworkAvailable;

 This method will check if the app store is available, and if it is, it will display the rating prompt to the user.
-The iRateShouldShouldPromptForRating delegate method will be called before the alert is shown, so you can intercept it.
+The iRateShouldPromptForRating delegate method will be called before the alert is shown, so you can intercept it.
 Note that if your app is sandboxed and does not have the network access permission, this method will ignore the network availability status, however in this case you will need to manually set the appStoreID or iRate cannot function.

     - (void)openRatingsPageInAppStore;